Habbobba/JSON-Furnidata-ID-Fixer/README.md

 ## Credits

-This collection of scripts was created by Gizmo.
+This script was created by Gizmo.

 ## Donate